patrick-crawford/WEB422-Backup/Code Examples/week5/bridge-react/README.md

 [`<Map />`](https://react-leaflet.js.org/docs/en/components.html#map),
 [`<Popup />`](https://react-leaflet.js.org/docs/en/components.html#popup), and
 [`<TileLayer />`](https://react-leaflet.js.org/docs/en/components.html#tilelayer).
-What's nice about these is that I can use them like any other HTML element, without having to write custom logic to manage my map.
-Before we can use them, we have to `import` them.
+What's nice about these is that we can use them like any other HTML element, without having to write custom logic to manage my map.
+Before we can use them, however, they have to be imported.
 We also need to `import` the CSS styles for Leaflet.

-Skipping down to `LeafletMap`, we either want to render a map of Ontario, or a map of the `bridge` specified on `props`.
+Skipping down to the declaration of `LeafletMap`, we either want to render a map of Ontario, or a map of the `bridge` specified on `props`.
 To simplify this, we've created some small React Component functions.
 First, an `<OntarioMap />`, which does exactly what you'd expect.
 Second, a `<Tiles />` component, which takes care of rendering our chosen map tiles from [Open Street Maps](https://www.openstreetmap.org/#map=3/71.34/-96.82).